 It’s also very reliable in flight and could be a good solution for those taking their first tentative steps into drone flight.
 The only real downside against the Potensic is that the Holy Stone takes longer to charge.
 But, in all other respects, it’s a very closely matched proposition.

 |Charge time||1 hour||3-6 hours|

 The Potensic T25 is a very well made and feature-rich drone that brings a lot to the table for the money.
 The 1080p camera is adequate, but at this price point, you really can’t expect broadcast quality footage.
 You’ll have to take a jump up in price if your main goal is high-quality footage.

-In all other respects, the Potensic provides a lot for the money and you would be hard-pressed to feel it has a lack of features at this price point.
+In all other respects, the Potensic provides a lot for the money and you would be hard-pressed to feel it has a lack of features for such an affordable camera drone.
 One added point is that customer service seems to be very efficient coming from online reports.
-Some users who have had faulty parts have had a quick turnaround with replacements which should be an added comforts to the deal.
+Some users who have had faulty parts have had a quick turnaround with replacements which should be an added comfort to the deal.